-Although this is a large effect in relative terms, it is small in absolute terms (less than 100 additional households moving to opportunity neighborhoods), and it is smaller than effects seen in the original Moving to Opportunity experiment evaluation and those estimated non-experimentally for the Baltimore Housing Mobility Program.
+Although this is a large effect in relative terms, it is small in absolute terms (less than an extra 100 households a year moving to opportunity neighborhoods), and it is smaller than effects seen in the original Moving to Opportunity experiment evaluation and those estimated non-experimentally for the Baltimore Housing Mobility Program.
+In year two, we anticipate two or three treatment arms with more focused interventions based on qualitative lessons learned from year one, each consisting of smaller sample sizes and resulting in larger minimum detectable effects.